lucieDb/hives-project/client/README.md

 **Create VueJS Part**

-1.In your terminal, go in the same location than your rails app, run the following commands to start the server :
+1.In your terminal, go in the same location than your rails app, go into the client folder, run the following commands to start the server :

 `npm run dev`